 - Projects – A repository of past and present international cyber capacity building projects;

-- Tools – A collection of resources to help design and deliver international cyber capacity building projects;
+- Resources – A collection of resources (tools, publications, webinars and actor information) to help design and deliver international cyber capacity building projects;

-- Events – Details of events relating to cyber capacity building from around the world.
+- Events – Details of past and upcoming events relating to cyber capacity building from around the world.

-A fundamental part of the design and structure of Cybil is the focus around the GFCE Working Groups.
+A fundamental part of the design and structure of Cybil is focused on the GFCE Working Groups.
 The Working Groups themes are the result of a consultative needs assessment process and were adopted in the Delhi Communique.
 The Working Group themes encompass Cyber Security Policy and Strategy (Working Group A), Cyber Incident Management and Critical Infrastructure Protection (Working Group B), Cybercrime (Working Group C), Cyber Security Culture and Skills (Working Group D) and Cyber Security Standards (Working Group E).
+More information about the Working Groups can be found here.

 Why the name Cybil?